tpfister/caffe-heatmap/README.md

   - the third arg is a comma-delimited list of crops & scaling factors of the input image (in order x_left,x_right,y_left,y_right,scaling_fact).
 Note: These crop & scaling factors are only used to crop the mean image.
 You can set these to 0 if you aren't using a mean image (for mean subtraction).
   - the fourth arg is a coordinate 'cluster' (from which you have the option to evenly sample images in training).
 You can set this to 0.

+  Example pre-cropped images and label files for FLIC are provided above.

 - Modify file paths in models/heatmap-flic-fusion/train_val.txt
 - Start training: sh train_heatmap.sh heatmap-flic-fusion 1